kathrynparadis/kathrynparadis.github.io/essays/other-evidence-of-professional-capacity.md

 ### 3.1 SGT at NASA Ames Research Center

-Created a model of an attack surface between military drone communication by inserting a ‘liar’ script at the communication boundary using OpenUxAS, developed by the Air Force Research Laboratory [Poster](https://drive.google.com/file/d/1yM4KJfl88xqxkJX7t4OBWPvHG9e6y4go/view?usp=sharing).
+Created a model of an attack surface between military drone communication by inserting a ‘liar’ script at the communication boundary using OpenUxAS, developed by the Air Force Research Laboratory.
+[Poster](https://drive.google.com/file/d/1yM4KJfl88xqxkJX7t4OBWPvHG9e6y4go/view?usp=sharing)

 ## 4. Professional Presentations